oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 Here, the `user_bio` field is defined as a `TextProperty`, allowing unrestricted text input

+> [!NOTE]
-***Note:** Now that we have identified the field storing the Bio property, there are multiple approaches to enforce the character limit.
+> Now that we have identified the field storing the Bio property, there are multiple approaches to enforce the character limit.
 One straightforward approach is to validate the length of the Bio field in the frontend.
 Another is to add validation in the backend before storing the data.
-A more robust solution combines both approaches—adding validation in both the frontend and backend to ensure reliability and consistency.*
+A more robust solution combines both approaches—adding validation in both the frontend and backend to ensure reliability and consistency.
+>

-*In real-world Oppia development, we would also consider how the UI handles this scenario.
+> In real-world Oppia development, we would also consider how the UI handles this scenario.
 For instance, the frontend could validate the character limit before calling the backend, providing immediate feedback to users through a warning message near the text box or a snackbar notification.
-While this tutorial focuses on backend implementation, incorporating frontend validation would enhance the overall user experience.*
+While this tutorial focuses on backend implementation, incorporating frontend validation would enhance the overall user experience.
+>

-*For this tutorial, we will focus on implementing backend validation.
+> For this tutorial, we will focus on implementing backend validation.
 Within the backend, we also need to decide where to add this validation—whether in the service layer, controller layer, domain model layer, or storage model layer.
-If you find yourself unsure about such decisions in practice, don’t hesitate to reach out to team members for guidance.*
+If you find yourself unsure about such decisions in practice, don’t hesitate to reach out to team members for guidance.
+>

-*When implementing this in a real scenario, validation would also need to be enforced in the domain layer's `validate()` method to maintain consistency and adhere to Oppia's standards.
+> When implementing this in a real scenario, validation would also need to be enforced in the domain layer's `validate()` method to maintain consistency and adhere to Oppia's standards.
 For an example, see the `validate()` method in the domain layer: [user\_domain.py\#L217](https://github.com/oppia/oppia/blob/cac148abaaa0bba4d96b9df26aa67fd3068b216c/core/domain/user_domain.py#L217).
-However, since the focus of this tutorial is on the overall process of making a data-affecting change, we won’t cover domain layer validation in detail here.*
+However, since the focus of this tutorial is on the overall process of making a data-affecting change, we won’t cover domain layer validation in detail here.
+>

-*For this tutorial, we’ll implement the validation in the controller layer.*
+> For this tutorial, we’ll implement the validation in the controller layer.

 > [!IMPORTANT]
 > Practice 6: Add a validation check to ensure the length of the updated bio field in the `PreferencesHandler` class is within the allowed limit before making a call to the service layer to update it in the datastore.